 The museum galleries can accommodate 10 to 400 people.
 All of them feature daylight, comfortable chairs, and modern audiovisual equipment.
 The museum offers a variety of packages, including a meeting package with coffee and lunch.
 Museum tours are also available.

-The majestic Tempelzaal boasts an authentic, 2,000-year-old Egyptian temple and forms the perfect setting for a talk, symposium, dinner, party, reception, concert, or buffet.
-The Tempelzaal is available outside the museum's regular opening hours and on Mondays.
+The majestic Temple Hall boasts an authentic, 2,000-year-old Egyptian temple and forms the perfect setting for a talk, symposium, dinner, party, reception, concert, or buffet.
+The Temple Hall is available outside the museum's regular opening hours and on Mondays.

-This gallery was named after the Roman emperor Trajan, because of the nineteenth-century plaster casts of the renowned Trajan’s Column on display there.
-One side of the gallery adjoins the museum terrace, and the other side looks out over the Rapenburg, Leiden’s most beautiful canal.
-The adjacent Tuinkamer (Garden Room) offers the possibility of splitting into smaller groups.
-Group lunches are also an option.
-A beautiful place for an inspiring session.
+This room was named after the Roman emperor Trajan, because of the nineteenth-century plaster casts of the renowned Trajan’s Column on display there.
+One side of the room adjoins the museum terrace, and the other side looks out over the Rapenburg, Leiden’s most beautiful canal.

-The Leemanszaal is an inviting and practical location for presentations, courses, and talks.
-This venue is just a few steps away from the Tempelzaal with its Egyptian temple and museum café.
+The Leemans Room is an inviting and practical location for presentations, courses, and talks.
+This venue is just a few steps away from the Temple Hall with its Egyptian temple and museum café.